img-1

 Importance of Schedule update review

 I have been involved in planning and scheduling for many years and have found that a proper review of the schedule is one of the elements of an update that is neglected, forgotten or just simply ignored.
-During this paper I will attempt to explain why I believe it is the most important part of a schedule update and highlight what are the key elements that need to be reviewed, whom is responsible for performing the schedule update review and possible actions that need to be taken.
+During this paper I will attempt to explain why I believe it is the most important part of a schedule update and highlight what the key elements are that need to be reviewed, who is responsible for performing the schedule update review and possible actions that need to be taken.
 In this paper I will use the term schedule which relates to the project CPM schedule.

-I have seen all too often schedules submitted without a proper review being performed.
-So, the question may be, why does one need to do a schedule update review when the project team members supposedly have given accurate input to the update and can substantiate the progress?
 The answer is very simple, the updated schedule is your record of what has happened in the past period, what works are to be performed in the upcoming period, and most importantly, what is driving the project to completion and who is responsible for the delays, should there be any.
+And because the schedule, if developed and maintained correctly, is dynamic i.e., it reacts to the progress, delays and changes, cements the need to perform a review.

-So, if you submit the schedule without reviewing the critical path/s, either to sectional completion dates or project completion dates, suggests you are satisfied that;
+So, if you submit the schedule without reviewing the critical path/s, either to sectional completion dates or project completion dates, suggests you are satisfied that.

-The future activities and logical relationships that form the critical path/s are realistic and credible.
+• The future activities and logical relationships that form the critical path/s are realistic and credible.

-The underlying causes that may be driving those path/s, may it be induced by the owner or yourself, have been identified and understood.
+• The underlying causes that may be driving those path/s, may it be induced by the owner or yourself, have been identified and understood.

-If no update review is performed, you could be submitting a schedule that indicates that you are the reason for delay when in fact it could be due to something as simple as incorrect logic between activities that have created this incorrect picture, or you simply forgot to include an owner delay event that impacts the schedule.
 Also, it is just as important for the owner to perform a similar review to satisfy himself that the schedule is true and reflective of the current status, the future intent and who is responsible for driving the project’s completion dates.
 It is in both party’s best interest to resolve and agree to all dates and statuses so as to reduce ambiguity and potential future conflicts.

 So, what is it that needs to be reviewed to ensure that the schedule to be submitted is acceptable to both the owner and the contractor?

 I personally think that reviewing the credibility of the critical path/s, or longest path to completion, is of utmost importance and possibly the most important check to perform.
-Reason being that, once the schedule is submitted to the owner it gets filed by both parties as your contemporaneous record, and as I mentioned earlier this is a record that will most certainly be used in the event of disputes relating to an extension of time claim.
+Reason being that, once the schedule is submitted to the owner it gets filed by both parties as your contemporaneous record, and as I mentioned earlier this is a record that will be used in the event of disputes relating to an extension of time claim.

 Additionally, it may be that the situation on the ground has changed thereby no longer making the logical path/s to completion realistic or credible, therefore requiring a schedule change that may result in completely different critical or longest path/s and completion dates.